Shadow Warrior 3

-Shadow Warrior 3 is a first-person shooter game developed by Flying Wild Hog and published by Devolver Digital.
-The sequel to Shadow Warrior 2 (2016), the game released for Microsoft Windows, PlayStation 4 and Xbox One on March 1, 2022 and was released for PlayStation 5 and Xbox Series X/S on February 16, 2023.
+Shadow Warrior 3 is a 2022 first-person shooter game developed by Flying Wild Hog and published by Devolver Digital.
+The sequel to Shadow Warrior 2 (2016), the game was released for PlayStation 4, Windows, and Xbox One on 1 March 2022.
+It was later released for PlayStation 5 and Xbox Series X/S on 16 February 2023.
+It received mixed reviews from critics.

 Gameplay

 Like its predecessors, the game is a first-person shooter and the player assumes control of Lo Wang, the series protagonist.
 In the game, Lo Wang has access to a large arsenal of firearms which can be used to defeat enemies.
 In addition, he also wields a katana, which is limited to close-quarters combat.
 At close range, players can execute wounded enemies.
 They can also use the environment to their advantage.
 As the player progresses in the game, they receive new weapons and gadgets which aid them in combat, all of which are meant to be unlocked and available by the time the player reaches the mid-point of the campaign.
 The game features more linear levels and a more streamlined upgrade system when compared with Shadow Warrior 2, though it introduced new movement options for Lo Wang, such as giving him the option to wall run, double jump, air dash, and utilize a grappling hook to quickly transverse between platforms and vertical surfaces.